rajsingh09021999/Python-Interactive-PDB-Analysis-Tool/README.md

   - `residue_frequencies`: Calculates and returns residue frequencies.
   - `diameter`: Computes the maximum distance between atoms in a residue.

-The pdbtool.py is the program required for the final project.

-pdbtool_man.txt is the reStructuredText document used to create the man page.

-pdbtool.man is the main page

 ## Testing
 - Test with small PDB files to validate output.
 - Ensure the program handles invalid input gracefully.